by Juliet Lyons

 So what’s this book about?

-Dating The Undead is the first book (approx 352 pages) in Ms Lyons’ Bite Nights series.
-It is a paranormal romance story set in modern Britain where vampires are no longer creatures of myth and legend but live alongside us, although they still have their secrets that they like to keep close to their chests.
+Drop Dead Gorgeous is the second book (approx 354 pages) in Ms Lyons’ Bite Nights series.
+It’s a paranormal romance set in modern Britain where vampires are no longer creatures of myth and legend but live alongside us, although they still like to keep their secrets close to their chests.

 If you’ve read any of my reviews before, you’ll know that I don’t post spoilers of any kind or reveal any plot twists in my book reviews, so here’s what the official blurb has to say about the story: